 Far from being the product of his own creative genius, Elijah Muḥammad’s teachings on the Twelve Imams seem to have been derived directly and faithfully from his own teacher: the mysterious Asiatic mystic known as W.D.
 Fard.
 According to this fascinating, but fleeting, figure from the East, creation was the product of Allah, the “Cosmic Intellect” or the “Black Intellect.”
 The Essence of Allah, however, is transcendent and unfathomable.

 From this Eternal Blackness, which is Allah, emanated the Divine Council of Twelve Major and Minor Imams, who are also known as Leaders, Scientists, and Gods.
 These Divine Imams are Black men.
 They live upon the earth, mingle among the people, and hold meetings in Mecca, but their identity remains hidden.
 They control all of creation, have knowledge of all things, and write the future in a Guarded Tablet.
 They are the manifestations and incarnations of Allah: God in Person.
 The Twelve Imams, as a Divine Council, appear in “The Problem Book” that forms part of W.D.
-Fard’s Supreme Wisdom lessons: “Twelve Leaders of Islam from all over the Planet have conferred in the Root of Civilization concerning the Lost-Found A black nationalist sect of Islam founded in Detroit 1930.— must return to their original Land.”
+Fard’s Supreme Wisdom lessons: “Twelve Leaders of Islam from all over the Planet have conferred in the Root of Civilization concerning the Lost-Found Nation of Islam — must return to their original Land.”

 After reading the citations in question, mainstream Muslims, both Sunnis and Shiites, would have a challenging time finding any semblance of so-called Islamic orthodoxy in such teachings.
 The theology of the W.D.
-Fard, Elijah Muḥammad, and the A black nationalist sect of Islam founded in Detroit 1930.is drawn from a wide variety of Jewish, Christian, and Islamic sources.
+Fard, Elijah Muḥammad, and the Nation of Islam is drawn from a wide variety of Jewish, Christian, and Islamic sources.
 It includes elements from Rastafarianism, which surfaced at the same time as the Nation of Islam, along with Theosophism, Gnosticism, Freemasonry, and Ufology.
 It also draws from the teachings of the Jehovah Witnesses and apocalyptic Baptists.
 The unifying factor or the glue that holds all these disparate doctrines together derives from Twelver and Sevener Islam, not in their mainstream forms, but rather, in their so-called Extremist or Ghulāt off-shoots.

 According to the dominant view, the belief that the Twelve Imams were Gods has no basis in mainstream Twelver Shiism.
 They may have been perceived to be godly and godlike but they were not gods.
 The only people in the Muslim world who view the Twelve Imams as omniscient divinities who govern the world are the so-called Ghulāt or Extremist Shiites.
 As Shaykh Ṣadūq (d.
 991) stated in his Shiite Creed: